drugis/addis/README.md

 Versions
 --------

-1.11: Add [BRAT table][10] and its value tree to benefit/risk view, allow selection of baseline in meta-analyses.
+1.11: Add [BRAT table][10] and its value tree to benefit-risk view, allow selection of baseline in benefit-risk analysis, enable BRAT description of benefit-risk analysis.

 1.10.1: Bugfix release